 To test the alarm, press the Test/Hush button.
 If the unit is operating properly, you will hear 4 quick beeps - followed by 5 seconds of silence - followed by 4 quick beeps.
-The display will show in sequence "---" then "888".
+The display will show in sequence "---" then "888", and the Escape light will illuminate.
 Within several seconds the unit will return to monitor for CO.